 Full of rollicking adventures and humorous incidents.
 Lots of fun examples showing the advantages of poor eyesight.
-That's how Ken Brand's book has been described.
+That's how Ken Brandt's book has been described.
 It's an upbeat exploration of how the author manages life with poor vision.
 From sharing his adventures to a what he believes are advantages to having poor eyesight.

 With a snappy quote at the start of each chapter plus a corny joke at the end of each chapter, it is a wide open story book in the life of someone with low vision.